 “As long as the sun shines, the grass grows and the river flows”.
 This is a quote I have heard many times throughout my life.
 I thought this was a common quote most knew.
 However, I was wrong.
-To me, this quote states that treaties will last as long as these elements continue to do their job.
+To me, this quote states that treaties will last as long as these elements continue to live on.
 To others, it literally means sun shining, growing grass and a flowing river.
 I find this interesting.
 Throughout my education, I was fortunate to have teachers who incorporated Treaty Ed into all my classes.
 For instance, it was no surprise for an Elder to come into our classroom to share their knowledge with us.
-Or English classes incorporating Blanket Exercises into the lessons to teach us how identity of Aboriginals was taken away in residential schools.
-Or when we were learning about residential schools, having residential school survivors come into our class, sharing their horrific stories which have deeply impacted me ever since.
+Or English classes incorporating Blanket Exercises into the lessons to teach us how the identity of Aboriginals was taken away in residential schools.
+Or when we were learning about residential schools, having residential school survivors come into our class, sharing their horrific stories that have deeply impacted me ever since.
 Or going to Treaty 4 gatherings in Fort Qu’appelle.
 Before moving to Regina and joining the Faculty of Education, I thought this teaching of Treaty Ed was common but it wasn’t until I started classes I learnt that my peers did not share the same experience.
 For instance, I was asked what a Blanket Exercise?
 At that moment I thought to myself, “this person cannot truly be serious, I did at least 2 Blanket Exercises during my education”.
 I guess this leads to this week’s blog post requirements.
 Mike and Katia began their reading response by discussing an email they received from an intern who was struggling with Treaty Ed as the students and staff were not taking it seriously.
 This is what got me thinking: “There are actually schools that don’t teach Treaty Ed?
 That is insane”.Photo Credit: UweBKK (α 77 on ) Flickr via Compfight cc

 You are not alone with your struggle with students being racist towards Treaty Ed.
 You are also not alone with unsupportive staff who do not understand why one must incorporate Treaty Ed into their classroom regardless of their student demographic.
 As I write this letter, I hope to answer two questions for you.

-Let’s start answering this question by looking at curriculum.
+Let’s start answering this question by looking at the curriculum.
 Treaty Ed is in the curriculum.
 Math is in the curriculum.
 Do we teach math?
 Yes.
 Why?
 It’s in the curriculum.
 TREATY ED IS IN THE CURRICULUM.
 Teachers have an obligation to address all parts of the curriculum whether or not they agree with it.
 Let’s just keep that in mind.
 Maybe your colleagues at the school should be reminded of this.
 In Dwayne Donald’s “On What Terms Can We Speak”, he says “The way that you think about the relationship (between Aboriginal and non-Aboriginal peoples) has a distinctive bearing on how you take it up in the classroom,” meaning if you create a respectful relationship in the classroom, then the relationship will be respected but if you avoid the relationship in the classroom, it indicates you are avoiding the relationship.

 Furthermore, you should simply remind teachers that we are all treaty people.
 This means we all are part of the treaty, as Cynthia Chamber mentions in her article.
 Furthermore, Claire Kruger mentions we are all treaty people as we live on the land – Saskatchewan is all Treaty Land so all people of Saskatchewan are treaty people!
 Kruger’s class video entitled “We Are All Treaty People” shows her young students explaining that the term “We Are All Treaty People” means that we all signed Treaties, we share the land and it is time we break barriers and begin to understand the term so everyone can move forward in a positive relationship with one another.
 In regard to curriculum, teachers are the ones teaching the notion of which “We Are All Treaty People”.
 As Claire Kruger mentions in her introduction video, teachers are impressible, we are the ones teaching the brilliant minds of tomorrow.
 It is up to teachers to give students the opportunity to explore Treaties and what they mean and to gain an understanding of why things happen in our society such as the decision Claire brought up of “who deserves clean water?”
 (Hint: The answer is EVERYONE).